learn-co-curriculum/dsc-confusion-matrices/README.md

 You will be able to:

-* Describe the components of a confusion matrix
+- Describe the four quadrants of a confusion matrix
-* Interpret a confusion matrix
+- Interpret a confusion matrix
-* Create a Confusion Matrix using sklearn
+- Create a confusion matrix using scikit-learn

 ## How to evaluate classifier performance?